AndrewstheBuilder/Leet-Code-Intuitions/intuition-11-24-24.md

         return bfs(grid, i=0,j=0)
 ```
 - I attempted this long ass solution its probably a sign that its not correct.
 I heard BFS and thought about finding all the possible children.
 This is how I went about trying to do it and its massively infficient.
+- To find the shortest path in a graph we should use BFS